Pageboy/pageboy.github.io/_posts/2021-01-09-repowering-the-boat-the-research.md

 The Ford 1.6 Diesel Engine is not specified with horsepowr when used in a car (such as a Ford Escort).
 Even when looking through the *Haynes Workshop Manual* no information is given, however [Wikipedia](https://en.wikipedia.org/wiki/Ford_LT_engine) has an entry for this engine and it states that - *Output is 40 kW (54 PS; 54 hp) at 4800 rpm*.
 Or simply put **54hp at 4800rpm**.

+I also have an *Operators Handbook* (found on eBay) for the XLD 416.
+This states that the max power is 40kW  at 48000rpm - meaning 54hp at 48000rpm

 This worried me at first, because I was considering a 38hp replacement.
 But then I found the page in the Haynes Diesel Boat Engine Manual.

 ![page 133 from Diesel Boat Engine Manual (Haynes, 1989)](/uploads/6647570d-23b9-4f4a-9e02-f015c12d2d31_1_105_c.jpeg)